Music Sunday is March 17th!

-On the first Sunday of each month (unless otherwise noted) the Congregation meets for 30-minutes of singing meditation beginning at 9:30 am in the Sanctuary.
+On the first Sunday of each month (unless otherwise noted) members and friends of the Congregation meets for 30-minutes of singing meditation beginning at 9:30 am (or sometimes at 9:45 am) in the Sanctuary (or sometimes in the Orange Classroom downstairs.)
 We will immerse ourselves in a few short, meditative songs with minutes of silence in between.
 Some of the songs will be familiar, some will be new.
 Some of the songs will be unaccompanied, and some will be accompanied by cello.
 To participate, you are absolutely not required to sing, but all voices are welcome – middle school age and older.

 (Information is posted on the CALENDAR page)

+Occasionally a Children’s Choir is formed for special occasions.
 Please check our Calendar or speak with Tara ([email protected]) with any questions regarding assisting the Children’s Choir or your children joining the choir.
 When scheduled, rehearsals are 12:00 pm – 12:20 pm in the Sanctuary.
 Please check the calendar page.